Stephen-Seo/EN605.607.81.SP22_ASDM_Project/backend_database_specification.md

 // "status" is "0" for cyan's turn, "1" for magenta's turn, "2" for cyan won,
 // "3" for magenta won, "4" for draw.

-CREATE TABLE games (id INTEGER PRIMARY KEY ASC AUTOINCREMENT NOT NULL,
+CREATE TABLE games (id INTEGER PRIMARY KEY NOT NULL,
                     cyan_player INTEGER UNIQUE NOT NULL,
                     magenta_player INTEGER UNIQUE NOT NULL,
                     date_changed TEXT NOT NULL,